Geography

 The Story of the Greeks

-Black Ships Before Troy: The Story of 'The Iliad' (optional choice for independent reading)
+Black Ships Before Troy: The Story of 'The Iliad'

 The Wanderings of Odysseus